marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-connections-and-models.md

 }
 ```

-In this example DbContext uses “BloggingDatabase” as the database name and creates a connection string for this database using either SQL Express (installed with Visual Studio 2010) or LocalDb (installed with Visual Studio 2012).
+In this example DbContext uses ?BloggingDatabase? as the database name and creates a connection string for this database using either SQL Express (installed with Visual Studio 2010) or LocalDb (installed with Visual Studio 2012).
 If both are installed, SQL Express will be used.

 ## Use Code First with connection string in app.config/web.config file